SEP490-G25/ems-sep490-be/docs/mainflows/tmt/enrollment.md

     -- Display badges
     CASE attendance_status
         WHEN 'planned' THEN 'Chưa diễn ra'
-        WHEN 'present' THEN '✓ Có mặt'
+        WHEN 'present' THEN 'Có mặt'
-        WHEN 'absent' THEN '✗ Vắng'
+        WHEN 'absent' THEN 'Vắng'
-        WHEN 'late' THEN '⏰ Muộn'
+        WHEN 'late' THEN 'Muộn'
-        WHEN 'excused' THEN '⚠ Có phép'
+        WHEN 'excused' THEN 'Có phép'
-        WHEN 'remote' THEN '🌐 Học online'
+        WHEN 'remote' THEN 'Học online'
     END AS attendance_badge,
     CASE session_status
         WHEN 'planned' THEN 'badge-primary'